nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 ### 4. Troubleshooting project setup

-* Problem: Eclipse reports compile errors after new commits are pulled from Git
+* **Problem**: Eclipse reports compile errors after new commits are pulled from Git

-    > * Reason: Eclipse fails to recognize new files that appeared due to the Git pull.
+    - *Reason*: Eclipse fails to recognize new files that appeared due to the Git pull.
-    > * Solution: Refresh the project in Eclipse:
+    - *Solution*: Refresh the project in Eclipse:
   Right click on the project (in Eclipse package explorer), choose `Gradle` -> `Refresh Gradle Project`.

-* Problem: Eclipse reports some required libraries missing
+* **Problem**: Eclipse reports some required libraries missing

-    > * Reason: Required libraries may not have been downloaded during the project import.
+    - *Reason*: Required libraries may not have been downloaded during the project import.
-    > * Solution: [Run tests using Gradle](UsingGradle.md) once (to refresh the libraries).
+    - *Solution*: [Run tests using Gradle](UsingGradle.md) once (to refresh the libraries).

 <br>